 Click here to see demonstrations of correct number formation.

 Here is the Calculation Policy which explains the order and method your child is being taught in maths.
+This is the Maths Vocabulary From Year 1 to Year 6 document which sets out the vocabulary taught across the school.
 Please do ask your child’s teacher if you are unsure of the method being taught.

 When first learning to draw letter shapes, Bredgar CEP School teaches the continuous cursive style.
 Click here for demonstrations on how to form the letters correctly.
 It is really important to encourage children to form their letters correctly right from the beginning stages.
 By Year 2, most children will be ready to join their letters and progress onto the full cursive style.
 Click here for demonstrations.